 Highlights from nanjIyar‘s introduction

-parAnkusa nAyaki (AzhwAr considering herself as a girl), while playing in her garden with her friends, due to divine intervention gets separated from her friends, meets emperumAn and enjoys his union and becomes separated from emperumAn too which leads to great suffering.
-She starts thinking that “emperumAn left me and is not returning to me due to some defects in my side and if I indicate his quality of aparAdha sahathvam, he will return to me”.
+parAnkusa nAyaki (AzhwAr considering herself as a girl), while playing in her garden with her friends, due to divine intervention, gets separated from her friends, meets emperumAn and enjoys his union and becomes separated from emperumAn too which leads to great suffering.
+She starts thinking “emperumAn left me and is not returning to me due to some defects in my side and if I indicate his quality of aparAdha sahathvam, he will return to me”.
 Just like srI rAma and sIthA were sending birds as messengers to express their sufferings in separation of each other without comprehending that birds cannot really communicate their feelings, parAnkusa nAyaki too sends some birds as messengers to emperumAn.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In this 4th decade – AzhwAr starts enjoying emperumAn who is easily approachable, beautiful and the master – through mind, words and deeds.
 But since he did not respond immediately, AzhwAr becomes distressed.

 - emperumAn’s greatness in accepting/protecting everyone after removing his/her previously committed offenses.